bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ```

 To fix this error:

-* Modify the products using the V2 API
+* Modify the products using the V2 API.
-* Remove the option set using the V2 API or the control panel, then remake the variants and modifiers using V3
+* Remove the option set using the V2 API or the control panel, then remake the variants and modifiers using V3.

 ## Complex rules

 [Complex rules](/api-reference/store-management/catalog/product-complex-rules/getcomplexrules) allow merchants to set up conditions and actions based on shopper option selections on the storefront.
-You can use them to vary the following based on option selections made by the shopper:
+You can use them to vary the following based on the shopper's option selections:
 * Price
 * Weight
 * Image